Sendlane raises $20M to convert shoppers into loyal customers – TechCrunch

 Sendlane, a San Diego-based multichannel marketing automation platform, announced Thursday it raised $20 million in Series A funding.

-Five Elms Capital, Blueprint Equity and others invested in the round to give Sendlane total funding of $23 million since the company was founded in 2018.
+Five Elms Capital and others invested in the round to give Sendlane total funding of $23 million since the company was founded in 2018.

 Though the company officially started three years ago, co-founder and CEO Jimmy Kim told TechCrunch he began working on the idea back in 2013 with two other co-founders.